Flag of Kurdistan: Republic of Mahabad (1940s)

+Along with the Soviet-style flag, the Mahabad Republic also used the traditional Kurdish sunburst flag based on the flag sewn by Fatima Assad Shahin, held by founder Qazi Muhammad during the declaration of the republic on 22 January 1946.

-Prior to the declaration of the Republic of Mahabad from Iran in 1946, Kurdish leaders in Iran from Democratic Party of Iranian Kurdistan (KDPI) with support from Kurds in Iraq, had prepared the flag to be used as the national flag of the Mahabad Republic.
+Before the declaration of the Republic of Mahabad from Iran in 1946, Kurdish leaders in Iran from Democratic Party of Iranian Kurdistan (KDPI) with support from Kurds in Iraq, had prepared the flag to be used as the national flag of the Mahabad Republic.
 The prepared flag was altered and approved by the KDPI who went on to hoist it in the official office of the Iranian government in Mahabad on 17 December 1945.
 When the republic was declared on 22 January 1946, the flag was hoisted at the main square while Ey Reqîb was being sung.
 In his speech, President Qazi Muhammad declared the flag as "flag of Kurdistan" and it was hoisted in all towns which was under his control.
 Days before the collapse of the republic, President Muhammad handed over the flag on his desk to Mustafa Barzani, leader of Kurdistan Democratic Party, who had fled to Mahabad after the 1943 Barzani revolt.